The Ultimate Guide to a Successful Headshots Photoshoot

 A headshots photoshoot is a professional photography session focused on capturing high-quality images of individuals, typically for use on company websites, press releases, and professional profiles.
 The primary goal is to keep the focus on the person’s face, ensuring a professional and approachable presentation for various purposes.

 When someone books a headshots photoshoot with us, they are not signing up for a quick snap in a conference room.
 They are getting a production.
 We define a headshot session by its outcome: images that look cohesive on a company page, read confidently in a press kit, and feel approachable on LinkedIn.
 Whether we are photographing 80 employees at an office or one CEO in our Times Square studio, the approach stays the same.
 Intentional lighting, consistent framing, and a calm pace that respects everyone’s calendar.
+We also experiment with different angles during the session, as capturing headshots from various perspectives can enhance the final result and provide more realistic, natural-looking images.

 Our core focus is corporate headshots NYC for HR and employer brand teams, executive portraits for founders and leadership, and leadership portraits for communications leads who need assets that work across pitch decks, media kits, and speaking bios.
 We are not a volume mill.
 We are not a pop-up booth at a trade show.
 We are a crew that treats professional headshot photography like what it is: a production with a call sheet, a run of show, and a clear delivery window.